Glen of Imaal Terrier: Temperament and behavior

 Glen of Imaal terriers can be energetic and tenacious, but they tend to be more even-tempered, more easygoing, and less vocal than most other terriers.
 While they love activity, they are not demanding, and are happy to relax by their owner's side.

 Their bark is deep and authoritative, like that of a much larger dog, and they are said to be good watch dogs.

 The "Glen sit," in which the dog sits on its hind end and holds its entire body vertical, is a posture not commonly seen in other breeds.

-As terriers, Glens can have a stubborn streak, but they respond well to a firm hand and can withstand correction when necessary.
-They are intelligent, learn quickly, and socialize easily.
+As terriers, Glens can have a stubborn streak, but they are intelligent, learn quickly, and socialize easily.
 They are typically fearless and loyal, and are superb with people, including children.
 However, some can be dog-aggressive, especially when provoked.

 By maturity, most Glens develop a robust prey drive and will readily go for vermin such as rats, so they need to be well-socialized with other animals when young—particularly with small household pets that they might mistake for quarry, such as cats and rabbits.

 Glens often do well at Earthdog trials, Barn Hunt, and in agility.
 Although not typically strong swimmers due to their short legs and dense body, some Glens can work in water, and others have been trained to herd and drive sheep and cattle.